Tips for travelling solo in Russia – from Pip and The City!

 When you take the road less travelled you should always exercise some caution but it shouldn’t stop you from attempting an adventure.
 Keep your wits sharp, your belongings safe and get out there with a sense of ‘bad ass babe on a mission to explore’ and you’ll be just fine.

 Interested in following Pip’s footsteps?
 Check out our awesome rail trips, taking you through the very best of Russia and The Baltics, or if you fancy combining both trips into one, like Portia, just our custom route builder to create your dream trip!
+If you fancy embarking upon the train journey of a lifetime, we also offer a range of Trans-Siberian adventures taking you all the way to China by rail!

 Words & Images by Portia Jones